Test1122th/test1/README.md

 The DEGAN framework centers around repeated time series acquired to monitor the temporal variation in the operation of a given system.
 These time series reflect the performance of the system and the goal is to identify when/where an anomalous event is observed.

-The example below shows an overall process of using repeated time series data for training, validation and testing in DEGAN, where _TSA_ is training data, _TSB_ is validation data and _TSC_ is testing data.
+The example below shows an overall process of using repeated time series data for training, validation and testing in DEGAN, where _TS<sub>A_ is training data, _TS<sub>B_ is validation data and _TS<sub>C_ is testing data.

 <img src="https://github.com/Test1122th/test1/blob/main/imgs/time_series.png" width="600" height="450" />